openedx/docs.openedx.org/source/developers/references/developer_guide/process/FAQ-about-pull-requests.rst

 On the right-hand side of the PR, you'll be able to see the status of your pull request, the Community PM responsible for the PR, and the last date the Community PM checked in on it.
-To do this, find the "Projects" section, and click on the "⌄" caret in the top right corner to see a display like this:
+To do this, find the "Projects" section, and click on the "⌄" caret in the top right corner next to "Contributions" to see a display like this:

 .. image:: /_images/devguide_pr_status.png